 Twelve body colors are available, and two-tone paint schemes can be specified.
 Bi-xenon headlights are standard.
 The Type 62 is 242.5 inches long overall, has a 150.7-inch wheelbase and rides on 19-inch wheels.
 The Type 62 S sports revised exterior trimmings, a tighter suspension and 20-inch wheels.

 As many as 100 items inside the Maybach are trimmed in exotic woods.
 Buyers can mix options with the immense standard-equipment list in numerous combinations to suit specific tastes.
 Available accessories include a luggage set, a sterling silver champagne goblet, a humidor and a golf bag, among other amenities.
 Buyers can choose from six Grand Nappa leather colors and three types of wood.
-A Business Package, which included wireless internet and an onboard color printer, has been dropped.
+An available Business Package includes wireless internet and an onboard color printer.

 The Type 62 S offers piano lacquer and carbon fiber trim with exclusive black or white leather.
 Integrated leather piping comes in black or silver.